TEALSK12/apcsa-public/curriculum/README.md

 - If you are stationed in a high-performing school, or in a school where many students have already mastered other programming languages, you may want to consider flipping (or inverting) your classroom.
-To learn more about the theory and practice of teaching in a flipped classroom, Vanterbilt Univerisity offers a comprehensive introduction and links to practical resources/examples here: http://cft.vanderbilt.edu/guides-sub-pages/flipping-the-classroom.
+To learn more about the theory and practice of teaching in a flipped classroom, Vanderbilt University offers a comprehensive introduction and links to practical resources/examples here: http://cft.vanderbilt.edu/guides-sub-pages/flipping-the-classroom.

   You should still be able to use most of the resources offered in this curriculum, but you will